magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 <li>
 <code>links</code> used for mutual tracking property changes. <code>links</code>'s value is an object, composed of the following:
 <p class="q">Is it the same for links?
-If yes, are both key and value just equivalent properties?</p>
+If yes, are both key and value just equivalent properties? both key and value can change or track changes</p>
 <ul>
 <li><code>key</code> - name of the property or method which receives the notifications.
 Only internal property.</li>
 <li><code>value</code> - name of the property or method which is tracked for changes.
 Could use string templates.</li>